For further details please contact us on:

-Our Study Tours offer the opportunity to spend time with an expert art historian and like-minded enthusiasts looking at works of art and architecture in their original settings.
-In their choices of themes and locations they derive directly from our tutors’ current research interests, and tours take in relevant exhibitions in situ or incorporate sites and monuments off the beaten track and sometimes those not usually accessible to the public.
-In 2019, we offer explorations of
+Our Study Tours offer the opportunity to spend time with an expert art historian, and like-minded enthusiasts, looking at works of art and architecture in their original settings.
+In their choices of themes and locations, tours derive directly from our tutors’ current research interests.
+Tours take in relevant exhibitions in situ, or incorporate sites and monuments off the beaten track and sometimes those not usually accessible to the public.
+In 2020, we offer explorations of:

-All tours (except the Copenhagen tour) start in the morning of the first day, usually between 9.00 and 10.00, and end by around 16.00 on the final day.
+Unless otherwise indicated [in due course in provisional itineraries], Study Tours start early in the morning of the first day, usually between 9.00 and 10.00 and end between lunchtime and 16.00 on the final day.
 It is therefore advised that you arrive on the day before the tour starts.

-The tour fee includes expert tuition, contextual material on the Virtual Learning Environment (VLE), or presented at The Institute or on location, entry to all museum and sites, and transport between destinations in the case of tours that visit more than one town or city.
+The tour fee includes tuition, entry to all museums and sites, and transport (by train or where necessary, by coach) between destinations in the case of tours that visit more than one town or city.
 It does not include travel to and from the city/main destination of the tour, or accommodation: students are free to make their own arrangements.
 Study Tours are limited to a maximum of 12 students.